outpaddling/Coding-Standards/README.md

 across as many hardware platforms as possible.
 Portability is a function of language selection, CPU efficiency, memory efficiency, etc.
-For basic system code (e.g. a string or math function), this could mean aiming to serve every platform from the smallest microcontroller to the largest HPC cluster.
+For basic system code (e.g. a string or math function), this could mean serving any platform from the smallest microcontroller to the largest HPC cluster.
 Other software will have a narrower range of feasible platforms, but should still be as broad as possible.